kyriri/top3-etch-a-sketch/README.md

 # T.O.P : Etch-a-Sketch
-The Odin Project's 3rd assignment: build an etch-a-sketch canvas for browsers.
+The Odin Project's Foundation Path - [3rd assignment](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/etch-a-sketch-project): build an etch-a-sketch (drawing canvas) for browsers.

 Features required by the assignment:
 - 1: ability to draw in a canvas with mouse movement